Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 Dig deep and look at the differences.
 Then communicate them on the page and demonstrate why they matter.

 4.)
-Tell the story of your company and the philosophy that runs it
+Tell the story of your company and the philosophy behind it

 Every great About page has a story.
 Readers want to know how it all started, what’s kept it going and who are the people behind it.